What we doQigong and Medical QigongApplicantsPostgraduateNews

 The course is taught in small groups by Seminar and group participation methods.
 Students will be expected to complete designated assignments between sessions and to undertake home study using the required text books.
 Students will be given a list of essential texts and other materials which they will need to purchase.

-Some parts of the programme will be taught as Distance Learning modules.
+Parts of the programme will be taught as Distance Learning modules.
 Students will be provided with materials and given guidance on the work that must be completed before the next taught session.
 This reduced the number of face-to-face taught sessions and will make the programme more accessible to those living a long way from Dublin.

 Teaching location

 The Clinical component will take place in the Teaching Clinic facilities in ICTCM House.
 Students will each provide a detailed case history and diagnosis of a requisite number of clients who may benefit from Herbal Treatment.
-The student will provide a detailed rational for the choice of the prescription and, as they gain experience, for the modification of that prescription.
+The student will provide a detailed rationale for the choice of the prescription and, as they gain experience, for the modification of that prescription.
 Some of these clients will be seen in the Teaching Clinic.
 Others may be prescribed the appropriate herbal prescription under the auspices of the Herbal Medicine Teacher/Clinical supervisor and their progress will be reviewed as part of the Clinical training.

 Assessment Methods